sthaeron/forsyde-devtools/README.md

 mkdocs build
 ```

-The generated static site will be available at newly created 'site' directory
+The generated static site will be available at newly created `site` directory

 ### Serve the docs